 I’ll be honest: healing the disease to please is a process.
 It’s taken me years, and I still have work to do.
 But it is possible and I can help you get started.

 I put together ten of my favorite tips I practice regularly to fight my people-pleasing.
 I wish I had a tipsheet like this decades ago, and I’d be honored to share it with you.
 Just subscribe below and I’ll send it, pronto!

 “Karen’s insight inspired me to take a closer look at my own ‘people pleasing’ issues, causing me to identify what triggers me to slip into this behavior.
 I had never given much thought to the particular people and situations that act as triggers for me, but now I’m much more aware and better equipped to deal with them.”

 Carol, a focus group participant

-Hit subscribe below to receive “10 Tips to Fight Your People-Pleasing.”
+Hit "Subscribe" below to receive “50 Simple Ways to STOP People-Pleasing.”